williamvongphan/softdev/17_clisql/howto_sqlite3-shell-basics.md

   - `.import` - This command can be used to import data from a file into a table.
 For example, `.import students.csv students` will import the data from the students.csv file into the students table.
   - `.output` - This command can be used to redirect the output of a command to a file.
 For example, `.output students.csv` will redirect the output of the `SELECT` command to the students.csv file.
   - `.read` - This command can be used to execute a SQL script.
 For example, `.read students.sql` will execute the SQL commands in the students.sql file.
+  - `.save` - This command can be used to save the contents of the database to a file.
+For example, `.save students.db` will save the contents of the database to the students.db file.
 - You can use the `LIMIT` clause to limit the number of rows returned by a query.
 Here's an example:
   ```sql
   sqlite> SELECT * FROM students LIMIT 5;